 - The authority named Bangladesh Sports Council in collaboration with the Paurashava authority may construct the stadium.
 The stadium should use regularly with various programs. - The land prescribed for tourism development, Bangladesh Parjatan Corporation should be the responsible authority to implement those tourism components.
 Domestic tourists should be emphasized rather than international in considering establishment of tourism components.
 Rainwater harvesting will be the major component of this tourism site.
-This sector can improve economic capability of the Paurashava dwellers rapidly.

-• The embankment cum road proposed along the northern part of the Moinakata River and a number of sluice gates will control flood water intrusion.
+This sector can improve economic capability of the Paurashava dwellers rapidly. - The embankment cum road proposed along the western part of the Kumar River and two sluice gates will control flood water intrusion.
 As a result, single-crop land (remain wet land in nine months of a year) available in the southern part of the Paurashava will be turned into triple-crop land.